konstantinjdobler/nlp-research-template/README.md

 ```
 The `--gpus='device=0'` flag (change this to use the GPUs you actually want) selects the GPU with indice `0` for the container.
 Inside the container you can now execute your training-script as before.

+This template provides a shell script which you can use with `bash ./scripts/console.sh`, so you do not have to type this command out every time.
+Just remember to modify it accordingly, before you start your experiment.

 <details><summary>Using Docker with SLURM / <code>pyxis</code></summary>

 <p>